-Map 76: Coronation Water Scheme
+Map 63: Coronation Water Scheme

-5.1.1.2 Rural Sanitation
+2.13.1.2 Rural Sanitation

-Map 77: ZDM Rural Sanitation
+Map 64: ZDM Rural Sanitation

 Sanitation in the rural areas is being provided in the form of drypit VIP toilets.
 Implementation is done according to the ZDM.
-Prioritisation Model for rural sanitation services.
-A Rural Sanitation Replacement Programme has also been initiated in 2013 to replace the old Archloo-Block- and Zink-type VIP's.
+Prioritisation Model for rural services.
+Rural sanitation Sanitation Replacement Programme has also been initiated in 2013 to replace the old Archloo-Block- and Zink-type VIP's.
 This programme's implementation will be included in the next 5year review of the WSDP.